Ballet comique in three acts

 The Grand Pas de deux of the third act has a very interesting history.
 In Saint-Léon’s original production, in accordance with the policies of the Paris Opéra at the time, the role of Franz was a travesty role i.e. performed by a woman in male garb.
 It was only when Coppélia was brought to Russia that Franz became a role for the men.
 Because of this, it was not until the ballet’s arrival in Russia that the piece titled “La Paix” began to serve as an adage for what is now a Grand Pas de deux classique.

 As men began to take over the travesty role of Franz, things began to change in Coppélia and one interesting product of this change is the variation danced by Franz during the Grand Pas de deux.
 The music for this variation is not by Delibes, but by the French-American composer, Ernest Guiraud, who would later work at the Paris Opéra.
-Many historians believe that this variation for Franz was added when men gradually took over the role and the 1882 staging by Hansen could very well be the production that brought this solo to Russia.
+The variation was composed circa.
+1875.
+Many historians believe that this variation for Franz was added when men gradually took over the role and the 1882 staging by Hansen could very well be the production that brought this variation to Russia.